How to Structure AWS Cost Categories for Multi-Account Orgs

 def apply_definition(self, arn: str, rules: List[Dict[str, Any]]) -> bool:

-"""Idempotent update with drift detection.
+"""Idempotent write with checksum-based drift detection.

-It is a separate parameter on UpdateCostCategoryDefinition, not a rule entry.
+UpdateCostCategoryDefinition, never a rule entry.

 """